Dr. Troy D. Paino, President

 Mary Washington’s Number One Eagle

-His priorities at Mary Washington have been:
+His strategic priorities at Mary Washington include:

 Dr. Paino has made a commitment to expand UMW’s academic offerings to the community by increasing the number of credit and non-credit courses offered, including new certifications and other professional development opportunities that will impact the region and support economic growth.
 He encourages the development of academic programs in high-demand areas particularly through the intersection with technology, with the rapid growth of the Communication and Digital Studies, Computer Science, and Cybersecurity programs.
-Recent additions have included Entrepreneurship and Data Science.
+Recent additions have included Entrepreneurship and Data Science, as well as the launch of the Center for AI and the Liberal Arts.
+Students have access to microcredentials and micro-internships, as well as a growing network of more than 45,000 alumni.
+Within six months of graduation, around 90% of graduates are employed, in grad school, or pursuing public service, and that success continues to grow throughout their lifetimes.

 Dr. Paino earned doctorate and master’s degrees in American Studies from Michigan State University.
 He holds a law degree from Indiana University and a bachelor’s degree in history and philosophy from Evangel College.
 He took office as the President of Mary Washington on July 1, 2016, and resides in historic Brompton with his wife, Kelly.
 They have two daughters, Sophia and Chloe.